asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 - Magnetic (Standard)
     - Lowest cost per giga of all EBS volume types that bootable.

+**By default, EBS Volumes are replicated within their Availability Zones to protect you from component failure.**

+**Snapshots of EBS**
+A snapshot is constrained to the region where it was created.
+After you create a snapshot of an EBS volume, you can use it to create new volumes in the same region.
+You can also copy snapshots across regions, making it possible to use multiple regions for geographical expansion, data center migration, and disaster recovery.

 **Well Architected Framework**
 - Design Principle: